awslabs/aws-cicd-workshop-cpt/gameday/README.md

 ## Request

-Please create a suitable Proof of concept for Awesome Inc and share it with them using the submission script.
-In terms of code, feel free to sue any sample code (even the one from the labs) to issrate the point.
-However please note that the code will be subimited to ensure that Awesome Inc can recreate the CI/CD Proof of Concept.
+Please create a suitable Proof of Concept for Awesome Inc and share it with them using the submission script.
+In terms of code, feel free to use any sample code (even the one from the labs) to illustrate the point.
+However please note that the code will be submitted to ensure that Awesome Inc can recreate the CI/CD Proof of Concept.

 ## Submission

-The [submission script](./submission.sh) will create a zip containing the code in the folder it is run and will describe the CI/CD related infrastuture in the account.
-The script will then uplaod it to an S3 bucket belonging to Awesome Inc and will be deleted after the evalation period.
+The [submission script](./submission.sh) will create a zip containing the code in the folder it is run and will describe the CI/CD related infrastucture in the account.
+The script will then upload it to an S3 bucket belonging to Awesome Inc and will be deleted after the evaluation period.

 To run the script:

 1. Download collection script ([submission.sh](./submission.sh)) from GitHub
-2. Place the script in the root folder of your repo within a cloud9 environemnt.
+2. Place the script in the root folder of your repo within a Cloud9 environment.
 3. Make the script executable. (chmod +x submission.sh)
-4. Excute the script, ./submission.sh.
+4. Execute the script, ./submission.sh.
 Please note that the script will ask for your name and email address at the start to help keep track of the submissions.
-Alternatively, you can use the NAME and EMAIL environment variables respectively to provide these detials.
+Alternatively, you can use the NAME and EMAIL environment variables respectively to provide these details.